 GCS provides a supportive and caring environment in which to train.
 As well as your personal therapist trainees have access to a Pastoral Tutor who does not take part in the teaching elements of the course but is responsible for providing pastoral care for the trainees.
 Meeting with your Pastoral Tutor is mandatory.
 Please use this support.
 Additional sessions can be arranged as necessary.
+If you have concerns you can also speak to your course tutors, supervisor, course lead or your own therapist.
+If you would like additional Pastoral meetings you can request this from the Training team.
+Please be aware that these additional sessions will not be included in your course fees and would be chargeable.
+The current charge is £21 per session.

-ACADEMIC TUTOR
+ACADEMIC TUTOR / STUDY SUPPORT

 Trainees are invited to attend one tutorial with their theory seminar tutor twice a year, and further learning support is available from our Study Skills Advisors.
+For those with additional needs reasonable adjustments can be considered to facilitate a positive learning experience.